vsilaev/tascalate-async-await/README-NG.md

     }
 }
 ```
+Rephrase it

-The scenario is simple: add parameter of the type `Scheduler` annotated with `@SchedulerProvider` annotation to the each asynchronous method where this scheduler is used and pass it explicitly.
-Note that it's an error to have more than one parameter annotated with `@SchedulerProvider` - only one is allowed.
-Also, passing non-annotated `Scheduler` will have no effect -- it's treated just like regular parameter and do not used for asynchronous execution.
+The concept is straightforward: include a `Scheduler` parameter in each asynchronous method where it's utilized, ensuring the parameter is annotated with `@SchedulerProvider`, and pass it explicitly.
+Keep in mind that it's incorrect to have more than one parameter with the `@SchedulerProvider` annotation - only one is permissible.
+Additionally, providing an unannotated `Scheduler` won't have any special effect -- it will be treated as a standard parameter and not used for asynchronous execution.

-You may notice that `currentScheduler` parameter from the `mergeStrings` method is passed directly to the `decorateStrings` method.
-This is mandatory if you want to share the same scheduler across several asynchronous methods.
-By default schedulers are not inherited for nested calls.
+It's worth noting that the `currentScheduler` parameter in the `mergeStrings` method is directly passed to the `decorateStrings` method.
+This step is essential when you want to use the same scheduler across multiple asynchronous methods.
+By default, schedulers are not automatically propagated to nested calls.

-Notice that in both methods above `currentScheduler` is not used with `await(...)` operator - it's used implicitly behinds the scenes in the generated code.
-This has one important implication: you can use only one scheduler per asynchronous method, there is no way to use different schedulers for different `await(...)` operations within the same method.
-If you ever need to then please re-factor your code to use separate asynchronous methods where individual schedulers may be defined per-method.
+Also, observe that in both of the above methods, the `currentScheduler` parameter isn’t directly used with the `await(...)` operator.
+Instead, it's implicitly handled behind the scenes within the generated code.
+This leads to one crucial limitation: only one scheduler can be tied to any given asynchronous method, meaning it's not possible to assign distinct schedulers to different `await(...)` operations within the same method.
+If such a distinction is necessary, it's advisable to refactor your code to separate asynchronous methods, so each method can define its own specific scheduler.

-## SchedulerResolver introduction -- propagating scheduler to nested calls
+## Introducing SchedulerResolver – Propagating Schedulers to Nested Calls
-As it was mentioned right above "by default schedulers are not inherited for nested calls".
-This is a good point to introduce pluggable scheduler providers mechanism and alleviate this limitation.
+As highlighted earlier, "schedulers are not automatically propagated to nested calls" This creates an excellent opportunity to discuss the pluggable scheduler providers mechanism, which helps to address this limitation effectively.

-To use pluggable schedule provider you need to add corresponding Maven dependency and introduce new artifact on the project class-path / module-path.
-For example:
+To enable a pluggable scheduler provider, you must include the relevant Maven dependency and ensure the new artifact is added to your project's class-path or module-path.
+For instance:
 ```xml
 <dependency>
     <groupId>net.tascalate.async</groupId>